yashar0x/XSS-Keylogger/README.md

 npm cache clean --force
 ```

-Initialize a new npm package in the current directory, creating a package.json file:
+Initialize a new npm package in the current directory:

 ```bash
 npm init